Hodanaliiii/Stroke-prediction-ML-project/README.md

 have the potential to give beneficial information, but we wanted to maintain a clear emphasis on the health aspects of Stroke risk.
 Therefore, we maintained Body Mass Index (BMI), smoking status, gender, age, hypertension, heart disease, and average glucose level.
 We know from a domain knowledge that hypertension, high bmi, smoking, heart disease, average glucose levels are risk factors for Stroke.
-We confirmed our knowledge from Käypähoito (Current Care guidelines) website, which is a trusted source of clinical practice guidelines in Finland.
+We confirmed our understanding from Käypähoito (Current Care guidelines) website, which is a trusted source of clinical practice guidelines in Finland.
 In additio to the mentioned health related factors, age is a major factor in the occurrence of a stroke.
 In the Käypä Hoito article it was stated that under the age of 75 men have two times higher risk of stroke compared to women, although after reaching the age of 85 women have greater risk than men.
 [12]
 ## 3.3 Preprocessing the data
-We binarized the features that weren’t already in binomial form.
-We changed the gender into binomial form, so 0 is male and 1 is female.
+We converted categorical features into binary form.
+We changed the gender into binary form, so 0 is male and 1 is female.
 There was “smokes”, “formerly smoked”, “never smoked” and “unknown” in our categorical feature smoking status.
 We replaced the unknown values to random values with the assistance of the TA.
 After that we combined “ formerly smoked” and “smokes” and replaced them with 1.
 We did this combination choice, because it simplifies interpretation and modeling.
 In